-Potatoes and onions both keep the best under similar conditions: Cool, dark and dry, with air circulation.
-The same sort of bin will store either potato or onion storage crops equally well, but you should store each food product individually.
-Make one bin for potatoes and another, if you so desire, for onions.
-These plans are for a slatted storage bin that is two feet by three feet by two feet, and can be easily modified as necessary to create a larger or smaller bin.
+Potatoes and onions both keep the best under similar conditions: cool and dark with adequate air circulation.
+The same sort of bin will store either potato or onion storage crops equally well (and keep them from sprouting), but you should store each food product individually.
+Make one bin for the potatoes you've harvested and another, if you so desire, for your onions.
+These plans are for a 2-foot-by-3-foot-by-2-foot slatted storage bin that can be easily modified, as necessary, to create a larger or smaller bin.

-Start building your potato & onion bin by laying two of the 1-inch-by-2-inch-by-34-inch boards out on edge, parallel to each other, with about two feet between them.
+Start building your potato and onion bin by laying out two of the 1-inch-by-2-inch-by-34-inch boards on edge, parallel to each other, with about 2 feet between them.
 Place one of the 1-inch-by-2-inch-by-24-inch boards on each side of the two longer boards, forming a box with the longer boards sandwiched between the shorter board end pieces.

 Hammer at least two nails through each end of the shorter boards into the longer boards, holding the corners of the box together.

-Turn the plywood over so that the boards are facing up.
-This is the base of your slatted potato & onion bin.
+Turn the plywood over so the boards are facing up.
+This is the base of your slatted potato and onion bin.

 Stand four of the 1-inch-by-2-inch-by-24-inch boards on end inside the rudimentary bin you've created.
 Snug them up against the sides of the bin, one in each corner.
 Hammer nails through them into the boards that make up the sides of the bin.
 These will support the walls of your slatted bin.
 Then lay the bin on its side to make the next step easier.